brooksambrose/knowledge-survival/README.md

 This repo serves as a version control and for my dissertation research, and a great way to inspect my work in progress.
 The README will also be a makeshift blog where I will post developments to the project.
 Please feel free to send me an email at bambrose@ucla.edu if you have questions.

+####~ 3/3/2015 Use the popular term ~

+I have a fondness for the antiquated or unpopular term, and usually use it without really knowing it.
+I realized that my use of the term "bimodal" to describe a network with two classes of nodes is uncommon, and that most people prefer "bipartite".
+Well, I didn't know most people prefer it until I consulted the Google Books n-gram viewer:

+<iframe name="ngram_chart" src="https://books.google.com/ngrams/interactive_chart?content=bimodal+network%2Cbipartite+network&year_start=1980&year_end=2010&corpus=15&smoothing=3&share=&direct_url=t1%3B%2Cbimodal%20network%3B%2Cc0%3B.t1%3B%2Cbipartite%20network%3B%2Cc0" width=900 height=500 marginwidth=0 marginheight=0 hspace=0 vspace=0 frameborder=0 scrolling=no></iframe>

+The sources for Google Books are probably not the right sample to answer this question definitely, but I'll take the clue and change my usage.
+No sense in losing an audience over a term preference.
+I think I preferred the monosyllabic "mode" to "partition".

 ####~ 3/2/2015 Learning how to scale a record linking problem ~

 In my research I face the issue of finding citation code variations in the Web of Knowledge database.
 For a haystack of millions of citations there may be several thousand needles, or sets of citations that are probably variable addresses to a single reference.
 I refer ungenerously to these as coding errors, but from a data cleaning standpoint this is fair, even if these are not always due to transcription errors on the part of WOK coders.
 To start off my search for a good solution, I am consulting William W. Cohen's "mini-course on record linkage and matching", which with some scrolling can be found [here][miniRL].